Remote OSCE

 Moreover, digital assessment environments elevate transparency.
 Recordings of each OSCE station—often stored through platforms inspired by systems like simcapture-style workflows—assist examiners in reviewing behaviors, calibrating scores, and training new evaluators.
 This archivability strengthens reliability, a feature frequently cited in pedagogical research on virtual assessments.
 For students, the ability to revisit their own recorded performances fosters reflective practice and a deeper understanding of clinical reasoning.

-Remote learning | Designed by Freepik.com
+Remote OSCE | Designed by Freepik.com

 What competencies does a remote OSCE actually assess?